If you have made it to this page it’s because we have asked you to, or, because you are interested in spinal

 Rehab is an essential part of your recovery process.
 By strengthening, and more importantly, developing stability in your back, rehab helps prevent re-occurrence of your problem.
-Rehab involves specific exercises for your condition which should be tailored to your own unique problem.
+Rehab involves specific exercises for your condition which will be tailored to your own unique problem.
 They should be shown to you by one of our practitioners (and this is an area that our Sports Injury Therapists are all really strong on).
 However, the most important part of Spinal Rehabilitation is improving your core stability and this is covered here:

-Now, we suggest that a vast amount of rubbish is spouted about core stability, especially by those poorly-trained gym staff you some times meets.
-For many of them the terms ‘core function’, ‘core strength’, and ‘core stability’ have simply become chants delivered with no real understanding of what they really mean.
-However, you will, every now and then, bump into one of them who has a profound understanding of these concepts and, if this is the case, ‘bind them to you with hoops of steel’.
+Now, a vast amount of rubbish is spouted about core stability, especially by those poorly-trained gym staff you some times meet.
+For many of them the terms ‘core function’, ‘core strength’, and ‘core stability’ have simply become chants.
+These are delivered with no real understanding of what they really mean.
+However, every now and then, you’ll bump into one of them who has a profound understanding of these concepts.
+If this is the case, ‘Grapple them unto thy soul with hoops of steel’.

 In our opinion the guru on core stability is man called Prof Stuart McGill.
-We’ve attended his lectures and read his books and we would argue that he is the leading researcher in the world on back stability.
-Now, to give you a feel for what you are up against he talks about the following:
+I’ve attended his lectures and read his books and we would all argue that he is the leading researcher in the world on back stability.
+To give you a feel for what you are up against, he talks about the following:

 The unstable spine